This content was updated for accuracy and relevance on November 8th, 2021

 Sweating is a sign of a successful workout.
 While not glamorous, that glistening sheen on your skin is a testament to the hard work you just put into taking care of your body.

 After working up a sweat, you may be eager to jump in the shower and freshen up right away.
 Before you do, we encourage you to take a moment to appreciate the many benefits that sweating has to offer.
-Fill up your favorite water bottle and strap on your sports tote bag and let’s get ready to sweat together.
+What are the health benefits of sweating you ask?
+Well, fill up your favorite water bottle and strap on your sports tote bag and let’s get ready to sweat together.

 #1 Sweat Is Your Body’s Built-In A/C System